Today's app users demand performance, experience,

 A Pinterest Progressive Web App Performance Case Study - Medium.com

-So, is the all about modern web apps?
+So, is the future all about modern web apps?

 There is no standard recipe for success here.
 Different projects have different requirements, and it will take careful consideration and technical understanding to make the right decision for your project’s success.
 The enormous challenge when developing modern web apps is to meet needs now and for the future; though no-one is 100% sure what that will be.